sveetch/djangotribune/README.rst

 ..
 NOTE:: Messages filters will not be retroactive on displays on remote clients, only
           for new message to come after your command actions.
-So generally you will have to reload your client to see applyed filters on messages posted before your command actions.
+So generally you will have to reload your client to see applied filters on messages posted before your command actions.

 Examples